rsdoiel/schemathing-js/README.md

 ## extraction

+Not sure how I want to implement this.
+Envoking evaluating the DOM via jsDom each time seems overkill.

-* fromHtml() - parse some html and find the thing in it.
+* parse() - parse some html and create a schemathing object from it.

 ## rendering methods

 * toHtml() - return the thing object as a schema.org defined markup html block.
 Object's id would map to the id attribute in the outer tag.
 * toJSON() - render as JSON
-* toSource() - (would be nice, but not essential) render as JavaScript including it's functions

 The grand idea for this module would provide support for all the schema types defined at schema.org with a consistent set of methods and attributes.